rjdgroot/rdg-multicircle-card/README.md

-# RdG Circle Card
+# RdG MultiCircle Card

-A configurable, animated and responsive circle graph for Home Assistant dashboards.
+A configurable, responsive **3×2 grid card** showing up to **six animated circle graphs**.
-Ideal for showing energy, temperature, or any other numeric sensor — with support for both positive and negative values.
+Perfect for comparing energy consumption, production, temperatures or any numeric sensors — all in a clean dashboard layout.

 ![Preview](preview.gif)